somelinuxguy/monster/README.md

 To run the code just install python3 and then: `python3 monster.py` should have you on your way.

 # To Do
-Move the monster every turn.
-To do that, ensure the monster and the treasure are not in the same space or the Monster will overwrite the treasure.

-Eliminate the current "unwinnable" edge case where the monster overwrites the treasure on initialization.

 Make it 1 to 5 instead of 0-4 because humans don't start counting with 0 even though they should.